roseengineering/rfnanocli/README.md

 You must calibrate your nano separately to use this utility.
 The calibration data is stored in a npz file on your computer.

+Lastly, the utility takes steps not to disturb your nano UI settings.
+So you can sweep a different range of frequencies using nanocli than what the UI is sweeping, and the nano UI will be unaffected.
+Nanocli will neither upset your nano UI calibrations nor your UI frequency sweep settings.

+## How to Use

+After calibration, just issue the following on the command line.

+$ python3 nanocli.py

+If an error gets throw, like not being able to find the device or ValueError, try again or reset your device.
+None of the nanos have a perfect USB interface.

 ## Walkthrough

 First initialize the calibration file, setting the